metocean/docker-aroha/README.md

 This docker is a base docker for some of the MetOcean web-stack.

-## dumb-init
+## dumb-init-hacked

-The docker is started using dumb-init as the master process (PID 1), it does the following:
+This docker is started using dumb-init-hacked as the master process (PID 1).
+It then executes runit's runsvdir program.

+dumd-init-hacked is based on https://github.com/Yelp/dumb-init, 'hacked' has an added startup script feature.

+### dumd-init-hacked does in order:

+1) first scans and run any script found in either "/etc/dumb-init-hacked/startup/" or environment variable "DUMB_INIT_STARTUP_DIR" if set.
+If any script exits with a none zero, dumb-init-hacked will exit with the same code.

+2) Executes the supplied program and parameters as a child process, any signals will be passed to this process.

 ## runit